-Blame your parents for bunion woesMay 20th, 2013 in Arthritis & Rheumatism /
+Blame your parents for bunion woesMay 20, 2013 in Medicine & Health / Arthritis & Rheumatism

 A novel study reports that white men and women of European descent inherit common foot disorders, such as bunions (hallux valgus) and lesser toe deformities, including hammer or claw toe.
 Findings from the Framingham Foot Study—the first to estimate the heritability of foot disorders in humans—appear in Arthritis Care & Research, a journal published by Wiley on behalf of the American College of Rheumatology (ACR).